 Students report year in and year out, verbally as well as anonymously in surveys, how much they appreciate our school and feel safe here this is a school that feels like a family.
-On our most recent parent survey 100% of parents agreed or strongly agreed that they were satisfied with the school.
+On our most recent parent survey, 98% of parents agreed or strongly agreed that they were satisfied with the school (we also believe the one parent who disagreed might have selected that by mistake as all of their other responses, covering every aspect of the school, were scored favorably and they agreed or strongly agreed with all positive descriptions).